jlapeyre/Symata.jl/README.md

 ## Symbolic manipulation code

-SJulia is a language for symbolic computation.
+sjulia is a language for symbolic computation.
 It is largely modeled on the pattern matching and evaluation sequence of Mathematica.
-Evaluation, pattern matching, flow control, etc. are written in Julia.
+Evaluation, pattern matching, flow control, etc. are written in julia.
 Much of the mathematics and symbolic manipulation is achieved by wrapping SymPy.
-There are more than 300 functions implemented, including integration, tranformation of special functions, expression manipulation, writing and reading expressions to and from a file etc. The best places for examples of what works (and what does not), are [the test directory](test/), and, at the SJulia prompt, the online help, TAB completion, and regex search `h"word"`.
+There are more than 300 functions implemented, including integration, tranformation of special functions, expression manipulation, writing and reading expressions to and from a file etc. The best places for examples of what works (and what does not), are [the test directory](test/), and, at the sjulia prompt, the online help, TAB completion, and regex search `h"word"`.

 ### Installing

-SJulia is not a registered module, so it cannot be installed via `Pkg.add`.
+sjulia is not a registered module, so it cannot be installed via `Pkg.add`.
 Instead, it can be installed and used as follows

 ```julia